Sales and Installation

-BPC have one of the largest ranges of ventilation systems available from the leading ventilation manufacturers.
-Whatever your requirement, from apartments to commercial buildings, we will have a solution.
+BPC has one of the largest ranges of ventilation systems available from the leading ventilation manufacturers.
+Whatever your requirements, from apartments to commercial buildings, we will have a solution.

 We can professionally design and supply, then (if required), install a bespoke ventilation system using our in-house, experienced, technical team.
-The result being a quiet and energy efficient ventilation system to suit your needs and at a guaranteed low price, with the option of:
+The result is a quiet and energy-efficient ventilation system to suit your needs at a guaranteed low price, with the option of:

 - Full turn-key and after-care services by our trained technicians (Service available throughout the UK and Ireland)

 - Shop online at our comprehensive online shop which has all the products required to install your own system allowing you to buy what you want now

 - Trade discounts available to approved installers and Developers

 Purchase Cost of a Heat Recovery System